brightbox/docs.brightbox.com/content/docs/guides/manager/resizing-a-snapshot.md

     2015-01-21 21:31:35 (75.2 MB/s) - 'img-3anq3' saved

-### Convert it to raw format
+### Decompress the snapshot

-The downloaded snapshot will be in QCOW2 format, so convert it to a raw file using `qemu-img`:
+The downloaded snapshot will be in LZ4 compressed raw format, so decompress it using the `lz4` utility:

     #!shell
-    $ qemu-img convert -O raw img-3anq3 img-3anq3.raw
+    $ lz4 -d img-3anq3 img-3anq3.raw

 This will create a file called `img-3anq3.raw` which is sparsely allocated, so it will look to be the full virtual size of the image but will only be the size of the actual image data.